trevisanj/f311/docs/source/install.rst

    source activate astroenv

-Now you should be able to install all the packages using pip:
+Now install the packages:

 .. code:: shell

    pip install numpy scipy matplotlib astropy configobj bs4 robobrowser requests fortranformat tabulate rows pyqt5 a99 f311

-**Note** Every time you want to work with _f311_, you will need to activate the environment:
+**Note** Every time you want to work with F311, you will need to activate the environment:

 .. code:: shell